 Council Meetings

-Agendas are available from the Shire’s website on the Friday prior to the meeting and hard copies can be viewed at the Library or Shire administration office.
+Agendas are available from the Shire’s website on the Friday prior to the meeting and hard copies can be viewed at the Shire administration office.
 Minutes are published on the website one week after the meeting.

 Meetings are conducted in accordance with the Local Government Act 1995 and associated regulations and Shire of Collie Standing Orders Local Law 2017 which are available here.